 - Time limit: 2 hours

 This exam is notorious for tripping up applicants with a wide range of question styles that you’re unlikely to have encountered before.
 Prepterminal’s PELLETB Prep Course is a modular solution to your PELLETB prep: this 21-module curriculum will help prepare you for every section of this challenging exam.
 Get started with your study today and secure a career with your chosen PD!

 The PELLETB exam has three sections, namely: writing, reading, and logical reasoning ability.

 Let’s take a look at each of these sections in detail.
 So you’ll know what to expect when you take the PELLET B test.

 The PELLET B Test – Writing Ability Section

-In this section of the PELLET B test, the examinees will encounter questions in the form of a passage, ranging from one sentence to a full paragraph long, where one word will be fully capitalized or underlined.
+In this subsection of the PELLET B test, the examinees will encounter a passage, ranging from one sentence to an entire paragraph long, where one word is fully capitalized or underlined.

 The PELLET B Test – Reading Ability Section

 In this part of the PELLET B exam, the candidate’s ability to read and comprehend the English language is put to the test.
 This section comprises two sub-sections: the reading comprehension test and the CLOZE test.